luxas/deklarative/CONTRIBUTING.md

 ### Format of the Commit Message

-For `deklarative-api-runtime` we prefer the following rules for good commit messages:
+For `deklarative` we prefer the following rules for good commit messages:

 - Limit the subject to 50 characters and write as the continuation of the sentence "If applied, this commit will ..."